anhvir/c205/README.md

 Important Homework
 -----------------
 1. If you haven't installed minGW/jEdit on your laptop, do it at home ASAP and within this week.
-Instruction for installation is available at **LMS** --> **Working with jEdit and gcc**
+Instruction for installation is available at **LMS** --> **Working with jEdit and gcc** --> **installing jEdit and gcc on your own computer**
-2.
+1. IMPORTANT NOTE: When installing minGW (in step 3 of the above mentioned instruction, when the dialog box appears), scroll down to find and mark the item "msys-openssh bin" for installation.
+1. Now, if you are inside uni, you can use your laptop and connect to uni's computer dimefox (see instructions in **LMS** --    > **Working with jEdit and gcc** --> **Compiling and running programs on dimefox**
+1. However, if you work from home, to be able to do step 3, you must first run VPN.
+If you don't know what and/or how, please ask Google.
+A simple query like "VPN unimelb" should help.

 -------------------------------------------------------------
 by anhvir@gmail.com, for use in unimelb COMP20005 workshops.